wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==

+= 1.2.5.2 =
+* Stock management update
+* Address editor: bug fixed
+* "Under Construccion", "Maintance mode" mode
+* Downloadables products: bug fixed for unregisterd users
+* Product filter by type: bug fixed in back-end

+= 1.2.5.1 =
+* File mising

 = 1.2.5 =
-Low Stock email: Adding SKU
+* Low Stock email: Adding SKU
-Checkout: Signin Box, allow to add/remove Guest or Login area
+* Checkout: Signin Box, allow to add/remove Guest or Login area
-Styles: Some default css issues (Suggested in the community)
+* Styles: Some default css issues (Suggested in the community)
-Checkout: Billing Box Ex (extended) some configuration issues (Suggested in the community) Flate rate, shippig methods: Added a minimum amount (Suggested in the community) Navigation Tree: Collapsable (Suggested in the community)
+* Checkout: Billing Box Ex (extended) some configuration issues (Suggested in the community)
+* Flate rate, shippig methods: Added a minimum amount (Suggested in the community)
+* Navigation Tree: Collapsable (Suggested in the community)
-Stock: New stock management setting (thanks to the community)
+* Stock: New stock management setting (thanks to the community)
-Stock: Set stock -1 by default
+* Stock: Set stock -1 by default
-Shortcodes: Order Panel (Suggested in the community) Custom Styles: Allows to add CSS styles
+* Shortcodes: Order Panel (Suggested in the community)
+* Custom Styles: Allows to add CSS styles
-Last Visited: Available for thecartpress no eCommerce (Suggested in the community) Card off-line: Current month and year
+* Last Visited: Available for thecartpress no eCommerce (Suggested in the community)
+* Card off-line: Current month and year
-CSS improvements: Less styles, better look
+* CSS improvements: Less styles, better look
-Less javascript, only when needed (Suggested in the community)
+* Less javascript, only when needed (Suggested in the community)
-Thumbnails: Image for items with no thumbnail in back-end panels
+* Thumbnails: Image for items with no thumbnail in back-end panels

 = 1.2.4 =
 * Use Weight: Configure all the eCommerce to use or not weight values